UCL-ECHILD/.github/CONTRIBUTING.md

 Hi! :wave: Thanks for considering contributing to this project.

-We'd like to make you aware that contributiion to this project are made on the same basis as the project's source license.
+We'd like to make you aware that contributions to this project are made on the same basis as the project's source license.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.